dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2209: Forcing attendance can trigger stress in students.
+### T2209: Forcing struggling students to attend classes can increase their stress and anxiety.

 |Support|
 |---|